-The rebellion[caption id="attachment_11646" align="aligncenter" width="1196"] Niki de Saint Phalle with her sculptures Nanas.
-Photo by Kurt Wyss, 1985[/caption] She was born in France to a French father and American mother.
+She was born in France to a French father and an American mother.
 Her family used to be wealthy but they lost everything in the stock market crash that began in 1929, a year before Niki was born.
 She spent most of her childhood in New York where she became a model for Vogue and Life.
-She was a rebellious soul, for example she painted the fig leaves of her convent school’s classical sculptures red, and at 18, she eloped with childhood friend Harry Mathews.
+She was a rebellious soul.
+For example, she painted the fig leaves of her convent school’s classical sculptures red, and at 18, she eloped with childhood friend Harry Mathews.

-Shooting Paintings[caption id="attachment_11645" align="aligncenter" width="329"] Niki de Sainte Phalle, Shooting Picture 1961, Tate Modern, London[/caption] Then, Niki and Harry returned to Paris where she met Jean Tinguely, who would become her future artistic collaborator (and after Niki had separated with her husband, they moved in together, sharing the same studio and living in an artists’ colony), and where she studied art of Paul Klee, Henri Matisse, Pablo Picasso, and Henri Rousseau, as well as the work of contemporary artists like Jasper Johns, Willem de Kooning, Jackson Pollock, and Robert Rauschenberg (whom she later befriended).
+Then, Niki and Harry returned to Paris where she met Jean Tinguely, who would become her future artistic collaborator (and after De Saint Phalle separated from her husband, they moved in together, sharing the same studio and living in an artists’ colony).
+In Paris, she studied the art of Paul Klee, Henri Matisse, Pablo Picasso, and Henri Rousseau, as well as the work of contemporary artists like Jasper Johns, Willem de Kooning, Jackson Pollock, and Robert Rauschenberg (whom she later befriended).

 In 1961, De Saint Phalle had her first solo exhibition in Paris.
 She showed works produced by shooting concealed paint containers with pistol, rifle, or cannon fire, the so-called “shooting paintings” (Tirs).